 When serving snacks, choose items not individually packed so that people can serve only what they need instead of being forced to take a whole packet.
 This is also more environmentally friendly as it reduces the use of single-use plastics.
 Green events successful in sustainability opt for recyclable or recycled materials when packaging is necessary.

 Another shrewd service idea is to partner with local farmers and companies to preserve surplus vegetables and fruits.
 You can then package them using recyclable materials and give them away as mementoes to customers or event attendees.
 This way, more people can utilise the food and prevent overall wastage.

 Consider Partnering With Food Donation Programmes

-Food should be properly managed when it comes to hosting events and conferences.
-All efforts should be made to first reduce the amount of food wastage.
+Food should be managed appropriately when it comes to hosting events and conferences.
+All efforts should be made first to reduce the amount of food waste.
 You could then explore alternative avenues of food donation, livestock feeding, food waste for industrial energy and compost creation.
 Thorough awareness of food waste is a must because this will lead to accountability and corporate social responsibility.

 Related: The role of the Professional Conference Organiser (PCO)